Omer-Cicek/Movie-Seat-App/readme.md

 Display movie choices and seats in a theater to select from in order to purchase tickets

+## Welcome! 👋

+Thanks to visit my Github!
+This project is created with HTML, CSS and JavaScript.
+Here is the link for this project (https://omer-cicek.github.io/Movie-Seat-App/)

 ## Project Specifications

 - Display UI with movie select, screen, seats, legend & seat info